-The snows of the Tyrol, the clear beer of Vienna Are not very pure or true.
+The snows of the Tyrol, the clear beer of Vienna There's a stake in your fat black heart Are not very pure or true.
 With my gypsy ancestress and my weird luck And my Taroc pack and my Taroc pack I may be a bit of a Jew.

 I have always been scared of you, With your Luftwaffe, your gobbledygoo.
-And your neat mustache And your Aryan eye, bright blue.
+And your neat mustache And your Arvan eye, bright blue.
 Panzer-man, panzer-man, O You ----